onlyans/Binary-Search-Tree-Visalization/README.md

 **6. Scaling:**

 - The canvas dynamically changes its zoom factor (scale) based on the depth of the tree so that it fits in the screen.

- Project Features
+ Project Features:
 - Field to enter numerical values.
 - Insert, delete, and search buttons for values.
 - Buttons to trigger in-order, pre-order, and post-order traversals.